 - “These flimsy, low-cost shelters will not protect you from the anticipated forces of a nearby nuclear blast, a series of severe earthquakes, intermittent submersion from a tsunami, an EMP (electromagnetic pulse) blast, a CME (coronal mass ejection), extreme surface temperatures, flooding, a pole shift, the shockwave from an asteroid impact and resulting fallout, biological attack and/or pathogens, a super volcanic eruption and the ash blanket to follow, or even an armed attack from potential marauders.” ((from http://www.terravivos.com))

 You can’t make this stuff up.
 Honest.
 We’ve tried.

 We found several dating services to help you meet other “survivalist singles”.
 If you believe the world will come to an end within months, you don’t have to be concerned about whether your potential soul mate has any bad habits that will get on your nerves in a few years.
 Neither of you will be here in a few years so why worry?
 Then again, this is a choice you had better make correctly the first time since you will not have time to go back and try again.

-The second problem we encountered, is that most people have seen through the foolishness that some authors are trying to peddle.
+The second problem we encountered ((You were paying attention several paragraphs ago when we mentioned there were two major problems weren’t you?)), is that most people have seen through the foolishness that some authors are trying to peddle.
 While there have been fortunes made in the last few years, we hope more people are seeing that “left behind” is not a description of our possible future.
 “Left Behind” might be better understood as describing some individuals progress through elementary school.

-In the end, we decided that even if there was money to be made here, we would be unable to cash in on the fears of the gullible.
+In the end ((pun intended)), we decided that even if there was money to be made here, we would be unable to cash in on the fears of the gullible.
 Our moral high ground may be an ant hill, but here we stand.